 What do we need to tackle COVID-19 in the community?

 Mask Use – it is vitally important that information and guidance on mask use is unbiased, free of political or economic interest, articulate and accessible for all.
-To be efficient, masks must be:
+To be efficient, the right masks, used correctly may reduce infections in these types of circumstances, as set out at the beginning by government advisers: “the only evidence showed masks might help when worn for short periods of time, inside in confined spaces when social distancing wasn’t possible”

 - In crowded places